ahuerta6/Virtual_Server/proxmox/proxmox_setup.md

 <h4 id="example-1-3">Example 1.3 - Web Interface Login</h4>
 <img src="/proxmox/img/login_prox.png" alt="Description" width="500" height="450">

+## Uploading ISO Images

-Uploading ISO files onto your proxmox server is fairly simple.
-In order to do so you must navigate to the local storage tab and click ISO image tab.
-It should go something like this: local (node name)> ISO images> Upload
+Uploading ISO images to your Proxmox server is straightforward.
+To begin, navigate to the ISO Images section under your local storage.

-Proxmox allows you two options to insert your desired ISO image into the server.
-Either uploading from your device or by downloading the file from the source through the url.
-An example can be seen in [Example 1.4](#example-1-4)
+Navigation Path:

+local (node name) → ISO Images → Upload

+Proxmox provides two methods for adding ISO images to your server:

+Upload from your local device – Select an ISO file stored on your computer.
+Download from a URL – Provide the direct download link, and Proxmox will retrieve the ISO for you.

+Both methods are shown in [Example 1.4](#example-1-4)

 <h4 id="example-1-4">Example 1.4 - Uploading an ISO</h4>
 <img src="/proxmox/img/upload_iso.png" alt="Description" width="500" height="450">